aslong/word-frequency-analyzer/README.md

 # Word Frequency Analyzer

-The word frequency analyzer takes a string of text, parses it into words, and returns a sorted list by frequency of the words in the text.
+The word frequency analyzer takes a string of text, parses it into words, and returns a list of words sorted by their frequency in the text.

 The analyzer was written using [Coffeescript](http://coffeescript.org/) and [Node.js](http://nodejs.org/).
 [Grunt](http://gruntjs.com/) is used for management of compilation, starting/restarting of service, running of test suites using [Mocha](http://visionmedia.github.io/mocha/) and [Should.js](https://github.com/visionmedia/should.js/).
 [YUIDoc](http://yui.github.io/yuidoc/) is used for documentation generation.

 Provisioning for the service is done using [Chef](http://www.opscode.com/chef/).
-[Vagrant](http://www.vagrantup.com/) is used with [Chef](http://www.opscode.com/chef/) for creating an isolated and replicatable working environment.
+[Vagrant](http://www.vagrantup.com/) is used with [Chef](http://www.opscode.com/chef/) for creating an isolated and replicable working environment.
 [Berkshelf](http://berkshelf.com/) is used for iterating on the cookbook and can be re-enabled in the [Vagrantfile](https://github.com/aslong/word-frequency-analyzer/blob/master/Vagrantfile).

 [Travis CI](https://travis-ci.org/) is used for continuous integration, currently for running test suites for latest build.
 [David-dm](https://david-dm.org/) is used for npm modules, both dev dependencies, and core dependencies.